 Indiahikes works along with the local people as well, helping them understand the importance of preserving their culture and heritage.

-As Team Leaders were are also supposed to maintain a stock of equipment and make a list of inventories which are needed on the trek.
-We regularly clean eco bags and fleece liners along with our staff and that process itself became a game, one of stumping the liners by feet to drenching each other with soap water after cleaning!
+As Trek Leaders, we are also supposed to maintain a stock of equipment and make a list of inventories which are needed on the trek.
+We regularly clean ecobags and fleece liners along with our staff.
+That process itself became a game, one of stumping the liners by feet to drenching each other with soap water after cleaning!

 Trek leading is all about managing human resources with compassion and intellect and the desire to inspire the people around you.